The Liverpool Cathedral Schools Singing Programme is now taking on new Partner-Schools to start in September 2023.

 About

-We currently work with 15 partner-schools across the diocese of Liverpool, with pupils in Years 1-6.
+We currently work with 22 partner-schools across the diocese of Liverpool, with pupils in Years 1-6.

-Our curriculum-driven model enriches music provision in schools, enabling schools to meet the developmental targets set in the National Plan for Music Education (2022) for Key Stages 1 and 2.
+Our curriculum-driven model enriches music provision in schools, enabling schools to meet the developmental targets set out in the National Plan for Music Education (2022) for Key Stages 1 and 2.

-Our two packages:
+Our two packages

 Delivery